BrianMitchL/weatherBot/README.md

 The wording for tweets can be edited or added in the text list in `make_normal_tweet()`, `make_forecast()`, and the appropriate returns in `make_special_tweet()`.
 Additional special weather events can also be added as extra elif's in `make_special_tweet()`.
 Mind the order so more or less common ones are called when not desired.

 Timing of daily scheduled current conditions and forecasts are done by setting the hour and minute in last few lines of the `timed_tweet()` method.
-**Note: if a tweet is set to go out when minute=59, set the .replace in the appropriate if statement below it to roll over the next minute to the hour.
-The minute field only accepts 0..59**

 **Note: the times entered here are triggered by the host's time as returned by datetime.
 If the host machine and weather location do not match, but sure to set accordingly here.**